Mohamed-Elhawary/would-you-rather/README.md

 - You have the ability to login with 3 optional users in the login form, and you have to choose at least one user to can access the internal pages of the app.

-- The App contains 404 page which will be rendered if the user access not available page.
+- The App contains 404 page which will be rendered if the user tries to access a not available page.

 - Due to dealing with fake static database, so if you try to reload the App at any time, your progrees in the App about adding or answering questions will be lost, and the data will be reset to its initial state.